counter185/voidsprite/README.md

 ## Licenses

-The license for voidsprite is currently to be determined.
+voidsprite is licensed under GPLv2.

 Licenses for other libraries and fonts used in voidsprite can be found in the `OPEN_SOURCE_LICENSES` directory